-Interest Only Home Loans and Interest Only Lenders
+Interest Only Home Loans – Interest Only Mortgage Lenders

 An interest only mortgage is a loan that has a lower monthly payment than a traditional loan because interest only lenders require the borrowers to pay just the interest portion of the loan each month.

-As an interest only lenders typically offer a variety of interest only home loan options, including 30 year fixed rate mortgages and adjustable rate mortgages.
+Interest only mortgage lenders typically offer a variety of interest only home loan options, including 30 year fixed rate mortgages and adjustable rate mortgages.
 The interest only period will last anywhere from 5-10 years.
 After that time, interest only lenders will require you to make principal payments large enough to pay off the loan before the 30 year term ends.

 Benefits of An Interest Only Home Loan